imashiqe/imashiqe/README.md

 ---

 <p>Hi I am Ashiqur Rahman, a dedicated and skilled computer science and engineering student at Dhaka International University.
 With a passion for digital marketing and web development, I have acquired a wide range of skills and expertise in various technologies.
-I am holding a certificate from Google Digital Garage demonstrating proficiency in digital marketing.
+I hold a certificate from Google Digital Garage demonstrating proficiency in digital marketing.
 <br/>
 Additionally,
 At Creative IT Institute, I have completed comprehensive training in full-stack web development, including HTML, CSS, Bootstrap, WordPress, and PHP Laravel.
 With hands-on experience, I successfully developed and implemented Laravel e-commerce projects.